parallaxinc/BlocklyProp/README.md

 Thanks for the help and best of luck.

+1. Blocks ( more products just keep coming from Parallax! )
+  A. Sensors
+  B. LCD
 1. Multi Core ( Propeller C first, then Spin )
 2. Tutorials
 3. Manual